Updated: Apr 3

 … “If I go full force in business, he won’t love me and I will cause my family to fall apart.”

-If I would allow this belief to live in me, I would end up serving its evil master, the LIE of it.
+If I would allow this belief to live inside me, I would end up serving its evil master, the LIE of it.
 I would be in a self-made prison.

 That’s where I was.
-Caught, or rather self-placed, in that spot, between truth and fulfillment and held back by that fear, that belief I mentioned above.
+Caught, or rather self-placed, in that spot, between truth and fulfillment and held back by that fear, that yukky belief I just mentioned.

-As I wrote the above, I’m happy to say I feel nothing.
+As I typed out the above sentence, I’m happy to say that I feel NOTHING (yay!).
 Which means it has loosened its hold on me once it was discovered (and I have the help of multiple coaches working with me).
-Once these beliefs are discovered, and I’m sure I will discover more as I do the hard work of it, they cease to have power over us.
+Once these beliefs are discovered, and I’m sure I will discover more as I do the work of it, they cease to have power over us.
 As I now experience.

-A secret is only powerful and crippling as long as it’s kept a secret.
+A secret is only powerful and crippling as long as it’s kept just that... a secret.

 I am power.
 I am enough.
 I can.